tangentially/gryphon-scan/README.md

 ## Installation
 At the moment there is no automatic installer so you need to install Python and requred libraries manually then download and run Gryphon Scan.
+Yes, there is bundler scripts in Horus but there is a lot of broken download links and old software versions.
+Also i plan to switch to new OpenCV with contrib package (4.1.0 at the moment)

 ### Windows: Installing Python 2.7 for Gryphon Scan
 This notes can be incomplete.
-This is my experience for my environment (Win 8.1) Yes, there is bundler scripts in Horus but there is a lot of broken download links and old software versions.
+This is my experience for my environment (Win 8.1)
-I plan to switch to new OpenCV with contrib package (4.1.0 at the moment)

 1. Get and install latest Python 2.7
 https://www.python.org/downloads/release/python-2716/